 Other things to consider: When I pay more, I know that I am helping support Sacred Transitions.
 When I pay in the middle, I know I am helping cover costs.
 (Such as additional training and supplies.)
 When I pay at the bottom, I know I am letting my community hold me and support me.
 All of these are acceptable ways of participating.
 I recognize that some people may not be able to afford the low end of the scale.
 Please let me know and we can work something out.

 The scale is intended to be a map, inviting each of us to take inventory of our financial resources and look deeper at our levels of privilege.
 It is a way to challenge our capitalist society we live in and work towards economic justice on a local level.
-While I ask you to take these factors into consideration, please don’t stress about it.
+While we ask you to take these factors into consideration, please don’t stress about it.
 Pay what feels right.
-I will not ask questions or quiz you on your payment choices!
+We will not ask questions or quiz you on your payment choices!

 This privilege-based sliding scale model was adapted from ABM Tattoo.